HallowedSpace/csgoclicker-scripts/game cheats/readme.md

-# Alert
-The Money Per Click Exploit Only works on select websites.
+# These Exploits Work on Certain Websites, others may not work